 - Do not drink grapefruit juice while you take Coartem.
 Drinking grapefruit juice during treatment with Coartem can cause you to have too much medicine in your blood.

-- Coartem may be crushed and mixed with one to two teaspoons of water in a clean container.
+- Coartem may be crushed and mixed with 1 to 2 teaspoons of water in a clean container.

 - If you vomit within 1 hour of taking Coartem you should take another dose of Coartem.
 If you vomit the second dose, tell your healthcare provider.
 A different medicine may need to be prescribed for you.